shelearnai/ML-DL-LLM/README.md

 # MLrepo

-I have been updating this repository with ML and DL algorithms for various data input.
+This repository is for ML and DL algorithms for various data input.